 As part of the sanctuary team, your tasks on the program may include:

 - Clearing paths and raking droppings and debris

 - Repairing animal education displays

 - Maintaining the 2 mile fox-proof fence which protects the animals

 - Assisting in the gift shop and visitor information center

-Holidays: Please note that the project will be closed in full for the Christmas/New Year holidays between 24 Dec, 2016 and 7 Jan, 2017, therefore all volunteers will need to check out before we leave for the holiday break.
+Holidays: Please note that the project will be closed in full between Christmas and New Year holidays, therefore all volunteers will need to check out before we leave for the holiday break.

 - Minimum age 18